 As part of the Caribbean Basin Security Initiative (CBSI), INL efforts in The Bahamas seek to bolster the capacity of the Royal Bahamas Police Force (RBPF) and facilitate its participation in Operation Bahamas, Turks and Caicos (OPBAT), a long-standing counternarcotics effort among the United States, The Bahamas, and the Turks and Caicos Islands.
 INL supports RBPF officers by providing advanced training to build various law enforcement skills including maritime interdiction, boat handling and maintenance, and crime scene investigation, among others.
 INL also is engaged in assisting the Bahamian justice sector by working with the Bahamas Department of Correctional Services to increase its capacity to provide a safe and secure environment for inmates as well as to provide rehabilitative services to better position them for reintegration into society.
-INL also provides assistance to drug addiction service providers to reduce and prevent the demand for and abuse of controlled substances throughout The Bahamas.
+INL is also working to build the The Bahamas’ capability to investigate and prosecute crimes through the development of more efficient and effective investigative and prosecutorial techniques to bring down criminal networks.
+In addition, INL provides assistance to drug addiction service providers to reduce and prevent the demand for and abuse of controlled substances throughout The Bahamas.